Meet the Largest Snakes in North America and Discover Where They Live

 • Diet: Insects, lizards, small mammals, and birds

-Coachwhip snakes are renowned for their speed and agility.
-They are non-venomous and pose no threat to humans.
-Despite their harmless nature, persistent myths, such as the false belief that they chase or whip people, have contributed to widespread and undeserved fear.
+Renowned for their speed and agility, coachwhip snakes are non-venomous and pose no threat to humans.
+Despite their harmless nature, the persistent myth that they chase or whip people has contributed to widespread, undeserved fear.
 As a result, coachwhips are sometimes killed on sight or mistaken for venomous species.
 In addition to human persecution, they frequently fall victim to roadkill, especially in rural and desert areas where they are commonly found basking or crossing roads in search of food or mates.

 Western Diamondback Rattlesnake, crotalus atrox, Arizona, desert, Sonoran, Southwest, Snake, Viper